ahoys/tunnelerjs/README.md

 ## Technical background

-Tunneler will give you a fast access to developing your own commands and middlewares by allowing you to skip all the "how to connect Discord, handle messages, etc." hurdles.
+Tunneler will give you a fast access to developing your own commands and middleware by allowing you to skip all the "how to connect Discord, handle messages, etc." hurdles.

 Commands are something that always require two things: